axelvaldez/radical-companies/_posts/children-stories/the-itsums-story/2024-09-01-the-itsums-story-02.markdown

 <h1>Progress</h1>
  <p>The Fiat Shack had more and more Itsums in it, so Fiat had to build a full blown House.
 The Itsums who lived there called themselves Chieftains and Kings.
 As they became more prosperous they just called themselves <em>Executives</em>.</p>
  <p>Every one of the Itsums who lived the Fiat House literally adored Fiat, the Supreme Boss.
 The others were moved to the Shack by Violence.
-Unfortunately, the Fiat Shack had fallen badly into disrepair, but they the riff-raff fit there.</p>
+Unfortunately, the Fiat Shack had fallen badly into disrepair, but the the riff-raff fit there.</p>
   <div>
    <img src="/assets/img/childrens-the-itsums-story-01.svg">
   </div>